yext/pages/packages/yext-sites-scripts/docs/api/yext-sites-scripts.templateprops.md

 ## TemplateProps interface

-The shape of the data passed directly to the different template functions (render, getPath, etc).
+The shape of the data passed directly to the different template functions with the exception of the render function (getPath, getHeadConfig, etc).

 <b>Signature:</b>